sammancoaching/website/learning_hours/approval_testing_bdd/leap_years_approvals.md

 ---
 layout: default
-title: Unit testing styles with Leap Years
+title: Leap Years with Approvals
-parent: Test Design
+parent: Behaviour Driven Development with Approval Testing
 grand_parent: Learning Hours
-nav_order: 3
+nav_order: 1
 ---

-# Unit testing styles with Leap Years
+# Leap Years with Approvals

 The group will probably have seen Leap Years before, so it's a good one for introducing different styles of testing.
 You'll need to prepare for this session by coming up with a variety snippets of test code, and printing them out in a large font.